alexgranadosbudesca/typescript-bank-kata/README.md

 While developing this kata, I made several decisions that I would like to explain in more detail.

 ### Design Pattern
 I followed Domain-Driven Design (DDD) and Hexagonal architecture as design patterns to structure the code and folders.
-The project consists of two main folders: app, which contains all configuration related to the project and entry points such as API controllers, and Contexts, which contains all classes related to the business domain.
-In the Contexts folder, we have the following structure:
+The project consists of two main folders: `app`, which contains all configuration related to the project and entry points such as API controllers, and `Contexts`, which contains all classes related to the business domain.
+In the `Contexts` folder, we have the following structure:
 - `Bank` represents a bounded context.
   - `Account` represents a module.
       - In the `application` folder we have the application services that manage the aggregate root.